mychris/calendar/README.md

 Notes
-  1. The tables of the AppointmentProposalDataAccessService are not created at the moment.
+  1. The tables of the ProposalDataAccessService are not created at the moment.
 Support will be added as soon as the component's implementation is finished.
   2. There seems to be a bug in slick regarding compound primary keys.
 Therefore the compound keys are commented out in CalendarDataAccessService.